Leaky-Image-Project/docs/README.md

     <img src="./assets/logout.png" alt="logout" width="800"/>
 </p>

-Go back to the attacker-controlled website at localhost:8080, and refresh it we could notice the image would not appear
+Going back to the attacker-controlled website at localhost:8080, and refreshing it we could notice that the image would not appear
 <p align="center">
     <img src="./assets/victim-logout.png" alt="victim-logout" width="800"/>
 </p>